 the theory of cultural dissonance, which here refers to the conflict between gaming and cultural values, and the subsequent attempts to minimize such conflicts (e.g., Snodgrass et al., 2021).
 We also code whether dysfunction was present to generate evidence also in the light of the harmful dysfunction model (e.g., Wakefield, 1992).

+All coders familiarize themselves with the theories by reading articles on each theory and discussing them collectively to form a consensus view.
 We stress that theoretical assessment is exploratory and does not aim to answer any RQ.
-The exploratory results can be used as a basis for further theoretical investigation in later studies.

-P2D continues with the above copy-pasted sections identified as codes.
+However, we plan to discuss these findings in relation to the themes that answer RQ2—especially regarding cultural differences—in order to assess to what degree the potential thematic findings overlap with them.
+P2D, in turn, continues with the above copy-pasted sections identified as codes.
 In this second deductive phase, such codes are further clustered by a new pair of coders into existing and potentially new categories, as explained below.

 RQ 1.1: The identified problem descriptions are given five predefined categories.
 Physical, mental, and social health are selected based on the WHO’s three core areas of health, in addition to which problems related to occupational performance and finances are selected due to the strong current evidence for them to be common problem types in relation to video games (as listed in ICD-11; Kleinman & Das 2020).
 Problems not fitting to any of these categories will be classified as “other” and an extra category will be created if there are at least three instances of that new problem type.